BlaqueDevs/se-assignment-day-4-software-project-management-ezzycodes/README.md

 # SE_DAY4_Software-Project-Management
 ## 1. Why is timely delivery crucial in software project management, and how can project managers ensure that deadlines are met?
+  i)Timely delivery is crucial in software project management as it maintains client's trust and satisfaction since a lot of clients will have plans dependent on the completed software.
+  This in turn enhances the reputation of the company and increases business opportunities whilst reducing surpasing budgets. ii)The Project Managers need to set realistic achievables at the realistic timelines.They need to emphasise effective time management amongst the team and ensure that the people with the right skils are chosen for the job.
 ## 2. How does effective cost control contribute to the success of a software project?
 What strategies can be used to prevent budget overruns?
+i)It directly impacts the project's financial health, stakeholder satisfaction, and overall project success. ii)Accurate cost estimation,regular budget monitoring,effective resource management and clearly defining and managing the project scope to avoid scope creep.
 ## 3. Compare and contrast Agile and Waterfall methodologies.
 What are the main advantages and disadvantages of each?

 ## 4. In what types of projects might Agile be more beneficial than Waterfall, and vice versa?
 Can you provide examples of each?
 ## 5. What are some methods for ensuring quality assurance throughout a software project?
 Why is it important to maintain high standards?
 ## 6. How does defining the project scope contribute to successful project planning?
 What is a Work Breakdown Structure (WBS), and why is it useful?